TUB-SSI-Edu/ELMO2EDS/README.md

 In the templates we map parts of the data we need to other keywords of our new credential and conctruct our resulting js object.

 In the response, this object is than converted to JSON and send together with a status code.

+### Deployment
+The converter is hosted on a server of TU Berlin at `130.149.223.146` on port `8081`.
+Features are developed on the `dev` branch and automaticly tested on pushing.

+When the dev branch is merged into `main`, a github action automaticly remotes into the server and pulls the new commits.
+A process manager locally restarts the converter if files change.

 ## Known problems